|University of Arkansas at Little Rock|

 C. Formal Hearings and the Final Disposition

 All facts in a case are confidential.
-The employee’s supervisor together with the human relations officer will inform both parties, in confidence, of the results of the investigation and sanctions of disciplinary actions recommended by the hearing panels.
+The employee’s supervisor together with the human resource officer will inform both parties, in confidence, of the results of the investigation and sanctions of disciplinary actions recommended by the hearing panels.
 Students will be informed by the dean of students.
-A permanent record of the case and the findings will be maintained by the human relations officer.
+A permanent record of the case and the findings will be maintained by the human resource officer.

-The human relations officer will prepare an annual report for the chancellor on the number of cases heard and types of cases presented in which discrimination or denial of equal opportunity were alleged.
-Further, the human relations officer will assess the significance of the data and include recommendations for specifications that can be taken to ameliorate further occurrences of a similar nature.
+The human resource officer will prepare an annual report for the chancellor on the number of cases heard and types of cases presented in which discrimination or denial of equal opportunity were alleged.
+Further, the human resource officer will assess the significance of the data and include recommendations for specifications that can be taken to ameliorate further occurrences of a similar nature.